How do you measure your finger size for a ring?

 Of course when presenting a gift or engagement ring you normally present it with your best guess in size.
 One way around this is to take another ring which is worn on the same finger to a jeweller for them to measure and then you order your ring based on that size.
 The worst case scenario if the size is incorrect is that the chosen ring can be altered in size or returned for a different size in stock.
-Generally bespoke and fine jewellery pieces will alter the existing piece.
-If the item is silver or where jewellers carry more stocks it is likely they will just change the stone.
+Generally for bespoke and fine jewellery pieces a jeweller will alter the existing piece.
+If the item is silver or where jewellers carry more stocks it is likely they will just change the ring for the different finger size.

 When sizing your finger bear in mind there are different gauges your jeweller can use to best represent the heaviness of your ring.
 The wider the ring the tighter the same size feels when compared to a ring sizer of a finer thickness.
 There are times when you need to combine the two.
 A signet ring has a standard shank but a wider head, often you find the size that fits you in both the wider and standard gauge ring sizers and then take an average.

 Lastly silver collections, it is well documented the most common ring sizes and so most companies will carry stocks to enable you to exchange the item easily.
-This is why we stock our silver rings in sizes L, N and P as one size is sure to fit one of your fingers.
 See the link for some ring size conversions into other countries sizes e.g UK to US and vice versa.
-We can place bets on that!
 If you wanted to treat yourself to a piece just pop into any jeweller and just ask to get your ring sized, if they have good customer service they should be only too pleased to help.

 When trying on any of the ring sizers you need to relax your hands (make them floppy) as there are muscles in your hand.
 There are two points which you need to bear in mind;